What Exactly is a Dental Implant?

 The procedure itself is fairly laid back and minimal.
 Being familiar with these steps can help you feel relaxed, prepared, and comfortable on the day of your procedure.

 Anesthesia – Of course your dentist or oral surgeon will begin by making sure you are nice and numb and cannot feel any pain.
-You will remain awake, but aside from some slight pressure or feelings of discomfort you will not feel anything.
+You will remain awake, but aside from some slight pressure or feelings of discomfort, you will not feel anything.
 If this is too nerve-wracking for you still, you may opt for a more heavily sedated approach.
-This can either completely knock you out, or leave you awake but “out of it” and generally unawares.
+This can either completely knock you out, or leave you awake but “out of it” and generally unaware.
 Your specialist will test the implant site prior to beginning any work to make sure the anesthesia has “kicked in” all the way and you will not feel any pain.

 Preparing the Implant Site – Once you are nice and numb, your professional will make an incision in your gums above where the implant is to be inserted.
 Your dentist or oral surgeon will then begin creating the osteotomy, or small hole in the bone.
-This is done using a series of increasingly large, specialized drill bits which your dentist uses until the hole is of the right diameter.
+This is done using a series of increasingly large, specialized drill bits which your dentist uses until the hole is the right diameter.

 The specialist performing the procedure will periodically flush the area out with water to ensure cleanliness and prevent tissue damage that may occur with overheating.
 Once the hole has been created, the professional inserting your implants will use an alignment pin to ensure proper placement of the dental implant.

 Once the pilot hole has been shaped and approved by your dentist, the implant site will be stitched up.
-Usually self-absorbing stitches are used to eliminate the need to maintain or worry about them, but occasionally dentists and oral surgeons may choose to use traditional stitches.
+Usually, self-absorbing stitches are used to eliminate the need to maintain or worry about them, but occasionally dentists and oral surgeons may choose to use traditional stitches.
 If this is the case, you will have to make an additional appointment to have them removed approximately two to three weeks later.
 You now get to go home and heal for a few weeks until the site is ready for your prosthesis to be placed!

 Receiving your Replacement Tooth – Once the implant site is healed, your dentist will once again examine its progress to guarantee it is fully healed and ideally situated for an aesthetically appealing replacement.
 Upon confirming this, the process of inserting your implant can begin!